crocus161/crocus161/README.md

 # Hi there, I'm Danil - aka [crocus161]👋

 I'm a passionate frontend developer from Ukraine (Odessa, Kropivnitskiy) with a keen interest in creating intuitive and dynamic web applications.
-I have a strong foundation in HTML, CSS, JavaScript, and TypeScript, I specialize in building responsive and user-friendly interfaces.
+Currently I specialize in building responsive and user-friendly interfaces.

 ## Experience and Projects 🧐
 I have a deep understanding and hands-on experience with a wide range of tools and technologies in the external development ecosystem.
-Most of all possible tools have already been studied by me or are in my plans for further growth.
+Most of all main frontent tools have already been studied by me or are in my plans for further growth.

 I have been actively working on various projects that demonstrate my proficiency in modern frontend technologies.
 Currently, I am working on a [Google Translator Clone](https://translator--copy.web.app/text) which showcases my ability to implement complex features and deliver seamless user experiences.
-Additionally, I have completed numerous projects involving React, Redux, Mobx and other state management libraries, showcasing my ability to handle large-scale applications.
+Additionally, I have completed numerous projects involving React, Redux, Mobx, Next.js, Typescript and others.

 ## Personal Interests and Motivations 😌
 My web development journey started in school with a fascination with how websites work and the endless possibilities they offer.
+I am dedicated to continuous learning and staying updated with the latest industry trends to bring the best solutions to the projects I work on.
 I am particularly motivated by the challenge of creating apps that not only meet user needs, but also provide a great experience.
-I like to create clones of popular big platforms, native apps or small functional pages, which often inspires me and supports my creativity.
+Also I like to create clones of popular big platforms, native apps or small functional pages, which often inspires me and supports my creativity.

 ## Сontacts 🙌
 <p>